itcarroll/ShAQDAS/README.md

 Once launched, ShAQDAS displays three tabs: two for the pupose of coding articles and one for importing / exporting the entered codes.
-The "Post" and "Comments" tab work the same way, copy text you want to code into the entry form, choose a code, and optionally add a memo.
+The "Post" and "Comments" tab work the same way: copy text you want to code into the text form, optionally compose a memo, and choose a code.
-Highlighting would be nice, wouldn't it?
+Highlighting would be nice; any idea how to implement?

 #### The “Post” Tab